 The document points out that this culture must start with the recognition of the good intentions of its employees, but, at the same time, consider that they are constantly confronted with ethical grey areas, which if not properly dealt with can lead to the entire company being involved in a corruption scandal.
-Therefore, it is essential to consider individual ethics and cognitive biases, training employees not only on what the law says, but also on ethical dilemmas they may face within the company; at the same time building a psychological security that invites them to speak up without fear if they see something that does not correspond, thus identifying risks in a timely manner.
+Therefore, it is essential to consider individual ethics and cognitive biases, training employees not only on what the law says but also on the ethical dilemmas they may face within the company, while at the same time building psychological security that invites them to speak up without fear if they see something that does not correspond, thus identifying risks on time.
 On the contrary, in very hierarchical cultures, the fear of speaking up prevails, facilitating the way for the corrupt.

 On the other hand, in this culture of integrity, incentives must have a long-term view, where it matters how to achieve the goals and not only how to reach them, thus preventing people with good intentions from diverting their objectives for short-term gains.
 At the same time, change must be encouraged through innovative examples that promote ethical behavior as an intrinsic value of its members, and not as a manual to learn or answer a test.